Effective Date: January 12, 2016 - What’s new »

 Does Evernote Ever Make Any of My Personal Information or Content Public?

-No. Note, however, that certain portions of the Evernote web sites and Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
+No. Please note, however, that certain portions of the Service, such as user notebooks designated as “public” and our user forum, are open to any online viewer.
 Any information that you post in these locations can be read, collected and used by anyone and could enable others to send you unsolicited messages.
-Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the services.
+Evernote enables you to determine whether or not to post personal or otherwise sensitive information to publicly accessible areas of our site, so you should carefully consider how you use the Service.
 Evernote is not responsible for any publication or use of any Personal Information you choose to post in these locations.

 III.
 Data Storage and Transfer

 When you use Evernote Software on your computing device, such as by using one of our downloadable applications, Content you save will be stored locally on that device.
 When you sync your computing device with the Service, that Content will be replicated on our servers, which are located in the United States.